Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/simulation_run.md

 ## Changing Neuron Degradation Amounts

 The line `if (randPyrCell < k + 138)` can have its number changed (k_plus_number) to change what number of neurons have degradation.
 This number is originally about 50% of a 275 cell assembly.
 The number of cells in the k_plus_number are the number degraded.
 For instance, setting it to 28 would cause about 10% degradation in an assembly of size 275.

+## Plotting and Analyzing Results

+Users can use the software listed in [results recreation](https://hco-dev-docs.readthedocs.io/en/latest/pattern_comp_sep/results_recreation.html) to plot results.
+Data files generated from new runs of the simulations supply files that can be used in place of the ones listed in prior created files on Zenodo [link](doi.org/10.5281/zenodo.10870586).
+Figures and descriptions in (Kopsick et al., 2024) can be used to guide what the meaning of each plot is.